HVAC Blog Blog

 Show Me the Money…Pretty Please

-Posted May 15, 2009 7:20 AM
+Posted May 15, 2009 7:20 AM by Sharkles

 Times are tough.
 All indicators point to the fact that the recession won't be letting up anytime soon.
 As an engineering and/or HVAC contracting business owner, you no doubt have already discovered how difficult it is to persuade banks to issue short-term business loans.
 But you still must propel your business forward in order to survive.
 The answer lies in getting creative.
 If you've found yourself being shut out by the banks, but can't imagine cutting back on business, what creative ways have you uncovered for securing short term business loans?